 Best Smart: Mila Air Purifier

-Why It Made The Cut: If you don't want to worry about futzing with different settings, Mila's Air Purifier will keep the air in your apartment cleaner without you having to lift a finger.
+Why It Made The Cut: If you don't want to worry about futzing with different settings, Mila is one of the best air purifiers that will keep the air in your apartment cleaner without you having to lift a finger.

 — Weight: 18 pounds